 Arbors at Marietta is a senior living facility in Marietta, Ohio, which has 27,785 people.
 With an overall grade of F, we consider this to be a bottom of the barrel nursing home.
-If you are not happy with this facility's pedestrian overall grade, you may find your options to be limited in Marietta.
-The city has just three other nursing homes.
+If you are not satisfied with this facility's pedestrian overall grade, you may have to look in other cities as this is the only nursing home in Marietta.
 More information on this nursing home's category grades may be found below.
-Its best category was nursing, which is discussed in the next section.
+Its best category was short-term care, which is discussed in the next section.

 Arbors at Marietta